ThermAtlas

 One major theme that showed up in my research was the various factors that play into their thermaculture behavior.

-Cleanliness and the quality of the heat in the sauna were the two most important aspects that wieghed into their choice.
+Cleanliness and the quality of the heat in the sauna were the two most important aspects that weighed into their choice.

 The second major theme was their discovery methods.